mugendi/get-logs/readme.md

 **Note:**

 -   We have read only one line because `lines=1`.

 -   All log files selected are listed with the one currently being read shown by `files.current`.
 -   `fileNum` shows we are currently reading the first log file from those selected.
 -   `lineNum: 1` indicates that this is the first line of `files.current`,
 -   We started with the latest log file because `sort="DESC"`.
+-   By using `limit=5` we can only read 5 files at a time.
+These will be the first 5 files based on our sorting.
 -   Because we had `JSON.parse` as our parser while calling `get()` all our lines are parsed.
 Depending on how your logs are formatted, you might need to use another parser.
 -   The response to `get()` includes a `read` key whose value is a function we can call.
 Calling `resp.read()` will step to the next batch of lines within the `file` till we have finished reading this file.

     After a file is read to the last line, and `resp.read()` is called, then the next log file matched is loaded and reading continues.

     When all log files listed have been read to the very last line, then `resp.read()` will return null.
 Be careful to thus test for `resp.read() !== null`.

     ### Using `read()` to read all logs

     `resp.read()` is very powerful and can be used to read every line of every matched log file within your [`logsDir`](#getlogs-init-options)

     ```javascript